gamaynard/SectorTools/Manuals/guiUpdate.md

      ),
 ```

    - There can be as many or as few permit holders as you need in the list.
 Obviously CCCFA will always be one of the permit holders.
-A few things to watch out for when writing these lists in.
+The other permit holders should be listed in the `/home/ubuntu/FY20XX/FY20XXPermitHolders.csv` file with the same numbers that they correspond to in the list here.
    - The lists need to match each other exactly.
 A few things to watch out for:
        - Each entry should end with a comma
        - The name of the permit holder must be enclosed in quotation marks